kstenerud/concise-encoding/cte-specification.md

 --------------

 Pseudo-objects add additional metadata to a real object, or to the document, or affect the interpreted structure of the document in some way.
 Pseudo-objects can be placed anywhere a real object can be placed, but do not themselves constitute objects.
 For example, `(begin-map) ("a key") (pseudo-object) (end-container)` is not valid, because the pseudo-object isn't a real object, and therefore doesn't count as an actual map value for key "a key".

+Like regular objects, pseudo-objects must not appear before the [version specifier](#version-specifier).
+Pseudo-objects also must not appear after the top-level object.

 #### Referring Pseudo-objects